Kabaka of Buganda

 Kabaka is the title of the king of the Kingdom of Buganda.
-According to the traditions of the Baganda they are ruled by two kings, one spiritual and the other secular.
+According to the traditions of the Baganda, they are ruled by two kings, one spiritual and the other secular.

-The spiritual, or supernatural, king is represented by the Royal Drums, regalia called Mujaguzo and, as they always exist, the Buganda at any time will always have a king.
+The spiritual, or supernatural, king is represented by the Royal Drums, regalia called Mujaguzo.
+As they always exist, Buganda will always have a king.
 Mujaguzo, like any other king, has his own palace, officials, servants and palace guards.
 The material, human prince has to perform special cultural rites on the Royal Drums before he can be declared king of Buganda.
 Upon the birth of a royal prince or princess, the Royal Drums are sounded by drummers specially selected from a specified clan as a means of informing the subjects of the kingdom of the birth of a new member of the royal family.
 The same Royal Drums are sounded upon the death of a reigning king to officially announce the death of the material king.
 According to Buganda culture, a king does not die but gets lost in the forest.
 Inside Buganda's royal tombs such as the Kasubi Tombs and the Wamala Tombs, one is shown the entrance of the forest.
 It is a taboo to look beyond the entrance.